FINNGEN/finngen-documentation/methods/phewas/logistic-regression.md

 # Association tests

+## Endpoint

+We included ​​**2,803**​ endpoints from the phenotype/registry teams’ pipeline in the analysis.
+Endpoints with less than 100 cases among the **218,792** samples were excluded.

 ## Null models

-For the null model calculation for each endpoint, we used age, sex, 10 PCs and genotyping batch as covariates.
+For the null model computation for each endpoint, we used age, sex, 10 PCs and genotyping batch as covariates.
+Each genotyping batch was included as a covariate for an endpoint if there were at least 10 cases and 10 controls in that batch to avoid convergence issues.
+One genotyping batch need be excluded from covariates to not have them saturated.
+We excluded Thermo Fisher batch 16 as it was not enriched for any particular endpoints.

-For calculating the genetic relationship matrix, we used 49,811 independent, common, well-imputed variants with a posterior genotyping probability &gt;0.95 and missingness &lt;0.05 \(LD r2 &lt; 0.1, MAF &gt; 0.05, INFO &gt; 0.95\).
+For calculating the genetic relationship matrix, we used the genotype dataset where genotypes with GP &lt; 0.95 have been set missing.
+Only variants imputed with an INFO score &gt; 0.95 in all batches were used.
+Variants with &gt; 3 % missing genotypes were excluded as well as variants with MAF &lt; 1 %.
+The remaining variants were LD pruned with a 1Mb window and r2 threshold of 0.1.
+This resulted in a set of 58,702 well-imputed not rare variants for GRM calculation.

 [SAIGE](https://github.com/weizhouUMICH/SAIGE/) options for the null computation:

 * `LOCO = false`
 * `numMarkers = 30`